phoerious/rs-backup-suite/README.md

     sudo ./install.sh client

 on your client machine.
-Then copy the file `/etc/rs-backup/client-config.example` to `/etc/rs-backup/client-config`, edit it as root and replace the value of `REMOTE_HOST` with the hostname or IP address of your NAS.
+Then open the file `/etc/rs-backup/client-config` as root and replace the value of `REMOTE_HOST` with the hostname or IP address of your NAS.

 On the client machines the script `/usr/bin/rs-backup-run` is used for performing the backups.
 This script can either be run as root or as an unprivileged user.
 The behavior differs in both cases: